akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ---

-That was the year she began to understand what her father did not say.
+That was the year she began to understand what her father would not say about his growing older.
 He would watch her from his chair by the fire, his hand on the staghound’s head, his eyes following her as she moved through the hall.
 She thought at first it was only the grief—her mother’s empty place at the table, the silence where her voice had been.
 But then he began to speak of neighbours.

 “The thegn of Thornbury was speaking to me of his son,” he said one evening, stirring the coals.
 “I met the boy.
 Edmund (Harold said it as *‘Ædmond’*).
 He’s seen you at the autumn fair.”